Heroin (diacetylmorphine, known as diamorphine in the UK) is a semi-synthetic opioid

 [top]The latest Heroin threads

-Created by H Bomber
+, H Bomber

 |acetic anhydride, activated carbon, addict, addicted, addiction, addicts, alcohol, analgesic, anxiety, bayer, bioavailability, blood brain barrier, brown heroin, calcium oxide, citric acid, cocaine, combinations, constipation, dependence, diacetylmorphine, dopamine, drug, drugs, drugs forum, effects of heroin, euphoria, euphoric, extraction, fentanyl, gaba, heroin, heroin addict, heroin base, heroin color, heroin faq, heroin hydrochloride, heroin overdose, heroin production, heroin use, heroin user, heroin wiki database opioid, hydrochloric acid, hydrochloride, injecting, injection, insufflation, morphine, morphine base, narcotic, neurotransmitters, nodding, opiate, opiates, opioid, opioid receptor, opioid receptors, opioids, opium, opium poppy, overdose, pharmaceutical, poppy, raw opium, route of administration, sedative, single convention on narcotic drugs, snorting heroin, tolerance, united states, white heroin, wiki, withdrawal, withdrawals